Current Planning Applications

 Council has received 2 Representations:

 Mr and Mrs Smith raise issues with overshadowing and overlooking of their back ground level deck because of the height of the proposal.
-This would be would be a legitimate planning representation.
+This would be a legitimate planning representation.

 Mr and Mrs Jones raise issues relating to the proposed cladding material (rusty sheet metal) being considered offensive by them.
 This is not a legitimate planning representation as it is not a discretion under the scheme.
 Cladding of this kind could not be treated as a valid planning ground on which to refuse or modify the application.